- Live Web Cam

 After a year of environmental studies and input from community, state and federal agencies, KYTC and INDOT determined that a method called “superstructure replacement” offered the fastest and most cost-effective way to build a safe new bridge, while having the least impact on the historic towns and the natural environment.
 Superstructure replacement involves building a new steel truss atop the existing piers, which will be brought up to modern standards.

-Due to the use of innovative bidding, design and construction methods, the bridge will close for a total of only 10 days during construction, rather than the anticipated year-long closure.
+Due to the use of innovative bidding, design and construction methods, the design-build contract called for the bridge to be closed for 10 days during construction, rather than the anticipated year-long closure.

 Using a construction method called “truss sliding,” a new 2,427-foot-long truss will be moved along steel rails and plates and “slide” into place atop the existing piers, which will be rehabilitated.
 (Click here to view a similar truss sliding bridge project.)
 The new span is expected to be open to traffic in 2013, making it the fastest modern-day bridge built across the Ohio River.